scummvm/scummvm/doc/docportal/advanced_options/audio.rst

 Mac OSX
 ^^^^^^^^^^^^

 Mac has a built-in MIDI synthesizer; Apple DLS software synthesizer.
-It uses the Mac's built-in sounds (based on Roland GS), and shows up independently from any connect MIDI devices.
+It uses the Mac's built-in sounds (which are based on Roland GS).

 The `Apple Support page <https://support.apple.com/en-nz/guide/audio-midi-setup/ams875bae1e0/mac>`_ has further information about setting up MIDI devices on a Mac.

 Windows
 ^^^^^^^^^

-Windows has a generic built-in MIDI synthesizer; GS WaveTable Synth.
+Windows has a generic built-in MIDI synthesizer - GS WaveTable Synth - also based on Roland's GS sounds.

 For an in-depth look at audio and MIDI device setup on a Windows computer, see this `very helpful article <http://donyaquick.com/midi-on-windows/>`_.